tomascarvalho/python-flask-workshop/instructions.md

 By using *Indentation*.

 Although Indentation should be used in all languages, in order to improve readability, in Python it is obligatory.
-Typically four spaces are use to indent code in Python.
+Typically four spaces are used to indent code in Python.
 Another amount can be use (such as 2 spaces), but that amount must be consistent throughout the program.

 #### 2.2.2 - Cycles
 Docs: https://docs.python.org/3/tutorial/controlflow.html#for-statements